 Slum Village landed their first record deal in 1998 with Barak/AM records.
-Due to label politics, the group was forced to release their album “Best Kept Secret” under the alias J-88,.
-Their now classic record, “Fantastic, Vol. 2″ was also in production, but was not officially released until 2000 through Barak/GoodVibe Records.
-“Fantastic Vol. 2″ was dubbed an immediate classic from fans and industry tastemakers.
+Due to label politics, the group was forced to release their album “Best Kept Secret” under the alias J-88.
+Their now classic record, “Fantastic, Vol. 2″ was not officially released until 2000 through Barak Records, dubbed an immediate classic from fans and industry tastemakers.
 This album featured an A list line up including Busta Rhymes, Common, D’angelo, Jazzy Jeff, Pete Rock, Kurupt, and Q-Tip who passed the torch to Slum Village on the record “Hold Tight”.
-On the heels of this record release followed a tour with The Roots on the Okay Players tour/D’angelo Voodoo tour.

-In 2001, while sitting down to discuss future plans, J Dilla made the decision to leave the group to pursue his solo career, citing the group was well established enough to move on without him.
-With J Dilla still around helping Young RJ with production, Baatin and T3 started work on their next album “Trinity” through Barak/Capital Records, featuring Elzhi on 6 of the tracks.
-This album would feature their first commercial single “Tainted” which ft an unknown Dwele, also disco and the remix produced by Timberland.
-Slum was presented with their headlining opportunity on the Family Tree tour, featuring Phife from A Tribe Called Quest.
+In 2001, J Dilla made the decision to leave the group to pursue his solo career, but still hung around helping Young RJ with production.
+Baatin and T3 started work on their next album “Trinity” through Barak/Capital Records, featuring Elzhi on 6 of the tracks.
+This album would feature their first commercial single “Tainted” which ft an unknown Dwele, also “Disco” the remix produced by Timberland.